conda/conda/docs/source/user-guide/install/macos.rst

     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh -O ~/miniconda.sh
     bash ~/miniconda.sh -b -p $HOME/miniconda
-..

-The installer prompts “Do you wish the installer to initialize Miniconda3 by running conda init?”
+The installer prompts “Do you wish the installer to initialize Miniconda3 by running ``conda init``?”
 We recommend “yes”.

 .. note::
    If you enter “no”, then conda will not modify your shell scripts at all.
-In order to initialize after the installation process is done, first run source <path to conda>/bin/activate and then run conda init.
+In order to initialize after the installation process is done, first run ``source <path to conda>/bin/activate`` and then run ``conda init``.
-..

 **MacOS Catalina**

 If you are on MacOS Catalina, the new default shell is zsh.
-You will instead need to run ``source <path to conda>/bin/activate`` followed by ``conda init zsh``
+You will instead need to run ``source <path to conda>/bin/activate`` followed by ``conda init zsh``.

 Updating Anaconda or Miniconda
 ==============================